aws-samples/cloud-gateway-for-amazon-kinesis-video-streams/fargate-cdk-app/README.md

 - AWS CDK
 - Docker tools installed on the system the AWS CDK will execute
 - Basic container understanding
+- Clone the respository to your environment
+- Some environments may require the sudo command.

 ## To Deploy